Chronic kidney disease (CKD) is the progressive and irreversible loss of kidney function. Your kidneys are essential parts of your body.

 - electrolyte imbalance

-Control of underlying problems, such as hypertension and diabetes, can slow the rate of kidney damage.
+Managing underlying health conditions such as high blood pressure and diabetes can slow the progression of kidney damage.

 - iron and vitamin supplements to manage anemia